2018 Princeton Acceptance Rate: Class of 2022

 - Mas Flow, a community of students celebrating Latin culture through dance

-- Nassau Weekly, a news, humor, and literary publication provided free to all students
+- Nassau Weekly, news, humor, and literary publication provided free to all students

 Are you an athlete?
 Princeton’s got plenty of options for you!

-Princeton is in the NCAA Division I Ivy League, and competes in 38 intercollegiate sports.
-If you’re not up to varsity level, there are plenty of club and intramural sports, as well.
+Princeton is in the NCAA Division I Ivy League and competes in 38 intercollegiate sports.

 Princeton’s intercollegiate teams include: